afourmy/pyNMS/README.md

 - [ ] Protection highlight: highlight first the protection path's links, then the working path's.
 - [ ] Generate text and shapes on the canvas
 - [ ] When switching to simple oval display, keep track of the size of the object so that it is always the same.
+- [ ] Label position issue + label deletion for routes after calculate all
+- [ ] Highlight should include the nodes too
+- [ ] Upload icon with all possible colors and have a special folder for them
+- [ ] Radio button for nodes and link selection.
+Add to menu
+- [ ] Click on a node should select only the node (erase previous selection).
+Ctrl to add to selection
+- [ ] Center on view for one node and multiple node
+- [ ] Highlight the LL when highlighting the path
+- [ ] Remove switch to creation button
+- [ ] Drawing: choose between "random drawing, random + spring layout, draw at position, spring layout (warning if colocated nodes)
+- [ ] Highlight recovery path with dash
+- [ ] Highlight routes / traffic methods should depend on whether there is or not a link in failure.

 ## Routing
 - [ ] Traffic link routing.
 All nodes that belongs to an AS should be excluded.